JoseMHU/Task-automation-with-Google-Calendar-and-WhatsApp/README.md

 automatic messages on WhatsApp using the pywhatkit library.

 ## What does this repository do?
-This repository starts from reading a xlsx file:
+This repository starts from reading an xlsx file:

 ![https://github.com/JoseMHU/Task-automation-with-Google-Calendar-and-WhatsApp](./Images/excel_example.png)